-Projects that the City designates as a "Roadway of Significance" are arterials with a unique economic opportunity within a Council identified area target for economic growth.
-These projects are allowed to be placed within the 6-year street program to begin seeking funding and eventual construction, even though they may not be identified as next in line in the City's 20-year capital project list based upon the ranking criteria used.
-The expectation is that there will be very few projects that will be promoted over the projects that rank higher according to the criteria used to develop the prioritized 20-year capital project list.
-Resources dedicated towards "Roadways of Significance" are by necessity no longer available for other priority projects within the six-year program.
+-arterials with a unique economic opportunity within a Council identified area target for economic growth.
+On approval from City Council, tThese projects are allowed to be placed within the 6Six-year-Year street-Street program Program to begin seeking funding and eventual construction, even though they may not be identified as next in line in the City's 20-year capital project list based upon the ranking criteria used.
+The expectation is that there will be very few projects that will be promoted over the projects that rank higher according to the criteria used to develop the prioritized 20year capital project listand that there should be no more than one "Transportation Project of Significance" in the Six-Year Program at one time.
+Resources dedicated towards "RoadwayTransportation Projects within the sixSix-year-Year programProgram.

-A Roadway of Significance will be pursued recognizing that it will likely be an incremental improvement towards an eventual complete street.
+A Roadway"Transportation Project of Significance" will be pursued recognizing that it will likely be a phased project with an-incremental improvement towards an eventual complete street.
 The first stage of the project will typically address only the most pressing transportation elements first with other integrated elements added over time.
-These projects recognize unique circumstances where a project is desired to fulfil a shorter term community objective.
+These projects recognize unique circumstances where a project is desired to fulfil a shorter term community objective, while being designed to eventually meet the objectives of the city's Transportation Plan and Complete Street ordinance.

-In summary "Roadways of Significance" projects and designations:
+In summary "RoadwayTransportation Projects of Significance" projects and designations:

-- Provide or support a special economic development opportunity - Are located in a Council-defined areas targeted for economic growth - Will be the least-used approach to having project promoted to the 6-Year Street Program - Provide features that may only be the minimum work needed to serve the near term need - Recognizes that this designation will slow the completion of a project that was deemed a higher priority following the goals of the transportation plan - Council must approve the promoting the project over other projects that ranked higher on the 20 Year Transportation Capital project list
+- Provide or support a special economic development opportunity - Are located in a Council-defined areas targeted for economic growth - Will be the least-used approach to having aproject promoted to the 6-Year Street Program - Provide features that may only be the minimum work needed to serve the near term need - Recognizes that this designation will slow the completion of a project that was deemed a higher priority following the goals of the transportation plan